sjahu/slack-emoji-everywhere/README.md

 ## Installation

-`zip slack-emoji-everywhere.xpi *` then load as a temporary add-on.
+`npm install` then load the resulting `slack-emoji-everywhere.xpi` file as a temporary add-on.
 Add the Slack workspace URL to the add-on preferences then open Slack at least once to load the auth info.

 ## Browser compatibility